Anything for a Deer

 This week’s column covers eight muzzleloader hunts at the Grand River State Wildlife Area in Marquette and Green Lake counties.

-I have never hunted deer in this neck of the woods and would be using my stepson Travis Dushek for advice.
-Travis moved into a home near Lake Puckaway in September and I am reaping the benefits of him living in a great part of Wisconsin.
+I’ve never hunted deer in this neck of the woods and would use my stepson, Travis Dushek, for advice.
+Travis moved into a home near Lake Puckaway in September, and I’m reaping the benefits of him living in a great part of Wisconsin.

-Second was that there had been a major release of pheasants on this 7,000-acre property and there were hunters in large numbers in my area.
+Second, there had been a major release of pheasants on the 7,000-acre property and there were hunters in large numbers in my area.
 No deer were seen on hunt one.

-Travis would hunt with me the rest of the weekend and actually use his compound bow.
-This morning we hiked in the dark into another area and he placed me in what he thought would be a good spot.
-When night became day it was obvious that where I was hunting was also flooded and not a deer did I see.
+Travis hunted with me the rest of the weekend and actually used his compound bow.
+This morning, we hiked in the dark into another area and he placed me in what he thought would be a good spot.
+When night became day, it was obvious where I was hunting was also flooded and not a deer did I see.

-I want to mention that when Travis was 6 years old we started living in the same house and I took him everywhere that his schedule would allow on hunting, fishing and canoe trips.
-No matter what I threw at him, he could take it and I firmly believe that, at least in part, that is why he is such a hunting and fishing machine and also why we have so much fun together in the outdoors 22 years after our first outing.
+When Travis was six years old, we started living in the same house and I took him everywhere his schedule would allow, on hunting, fishing and canoe trips.
+No matter what I threw at him, he could take it and I firmly believe, at least in part, that’s why he is such a hunting and fishing machine, and why we have so much fun together in the outdoors 22 years after our first outing.

-When I was a kid my family hunted pheasants, ducks, geese and rabbits like there was no tomorrow.
+When I was a kid, my family hunted pheasants, ducks, geese and rabbits like there was no tomorrow.
 To put it bluntly, we were very good at it.
-One time, my dad “forced” me to skip a day of school and we canoed out onto Grand Marsh in the dark while breaking skim ice with my canoe.
+One time, my dad “forced” me to skip a day of school and we canoed out onto Grand Marsh in the dark, breaking skim ice with my canoe.

-It was an epic day for dad and I as we were dropping ducks and geese on a very cold morning.
+It was an epic day for Dad and me, as we were dropping ducks and geese on a very cold morning.
 A flock of widgeon flew over and we dropped two as we both leaned back to shoot.
-Unfortunately we flipped our canoe and it was a pretty ugly situation.
-My dad, being a proud Marine “captain,” said we can keep hunting as we figured out a way to get back in the canoe and a great hunt it was.
+Unfortunately, we flipped our canoe and it was a pretty ugly situation.
+My dad being a proud Marine “captain,” said we can keep hunting, as we figured out a way to get back in the canoe for a great hunt.

-In reality my guess is that he has a long history of harassing hunters and because of his advanced age and pure anger no one pops him in the nose or has had him cited for hunter harassment.
+In reality, my guess is he has a long history of harassing hunters, and because of his advanced age and pure anger, no one pops him in the nose or has had him cited for hunter harassment.

-I hunted the last three hunts of the muzzleloader season and never saw a deer on all eight hunts on public land.
+I hunted the last three hunts of the muzzlelaoder season and never saw a deer on all eight hunts on public land.